 If you have a stash of seashells in your craft cupboard, you’re going to want to make these seashell angel ornaments.
 They’re absolutely darling, and so simple to make.
 They may just be the sweetest homemade ornaments you hang on your Christmas tree this year.

-These precious seashell angels ornaments were inspired by one very special seashell angel that’s had a special place on my Christmas tree for the better part of 20 years.
+Today’s seashell angels were inspired by one very special ornament that’s had a special place on my Christmas tree for the last 20 years.

 My oldest son gave me the seashell angel, pictured below, for Christmas when he was 3 or 4 years old.
-He’d purchased it at our church’s Christmas bazar, and his Sunday school teacher had helped him to wrap it.
+He purchased it at our church’s Christmas bazar and his Sunday school teacher helped him to wrap it.

-I don’t know why it’s taken me so many years to replicate this adorable angel ornament with my daycare kids.
-We’ve had a huge stash of seashells for years.
-The kids use them for sensory activities and sorting activities, and even used them to make Christmas ornaments before.
+I don’t know why it’s taken me so many years to replicate this ornament with my daycare kids.
+We have a huge stash of shells.
+The kids LOVE sorting them and using them for nature crafts.
+We’ve actually used them to make Christmas ornaments before.
 It just never occurred to me to make these angels.

-They turned out beautifully, and the kids were thrilled to have such a precious little angel made from one of the seashells they’ve played with so often over the years.
+They turned out beautifully, and the kids were thrilled to have such a precious ornament made from one of the seashells they’ve played with so often over the years.

 To make your seashell ornaments, you’ll need: